From People who Stutter

 Anxiety does not cause stuttering, but can make it worse.
 In what becomes a vicious circle, stuttering can also lead to increased anxiety, especially in social situations, at school, on the phone and/or at work.

 Isn't prolonged speech just as bad as stuttering?
-People think I am retarded either way.
+People think I am a bit stupid either way.